 - Airport/train station transfers at pre set time

 - All local taxes

 - Travel insurance

 - Gratuities for the team at the end of the stay

 - Beverages outside of meals

 - Visits or tips not outlined in the itinerary

-After pick up at the airport or train station, riders will gather at the “Mas de Recaute” your lovely French Farm Home late in the afternoon.
-You will have an introduction to your accommodation, an aperitif in front of the fire place, and presentation of the ride.
-If you have opted for the French language lesson program, this will mark the start of your practice sessions in Provence as dinner at the host’s table begins with learning a French toast.
+After pick up at the airport or train station, riders will gather at your lovely French guesthouse late in the afternoon.
+You will have an introduction to your accommodation, an aperitif in front of the fireplace, and presentation of the ride followed by a gourmet dinner.